Revolutionary-Games/Thrive/doc/setup_instructions.md

 formatting checks before each commit to avoid accidentally committing code with formatting issues.

-To install pre-commit use the commands `pip install pre-commit` or `pip3 install pre-commit`, if you are using Linux don't forget to add `--user` flag or it won't work.
+To install pre-commit use the commands for Windows `pip install pre-commit`, if you are using Linux you can install with your package manager.
+More installation instruction can be seen [here](https://pre-commit.com/#installation)

 To finally install the hook run in terminal:

 ```sh